 Content marketing helps you to:

 - Build brand awareness, trust and loyalty – people consuming your content will start to build an impression of your brand.
 Publishing informative, well-researched content means your business will be seen as authoritative and trustworthy.
 The more your audience rely on you for information, the more likely they will be to buy from you.
+See branding for your business.

 - Reach an audience who may avoid ads – using content rather than traditional advertising can help you reach potential customers who may use ad blocking software or actively avoid or ignore traditional advertising.